sandraschi/mcp-studio/README.md

 ## 🚀 **What is MCP Studio?**

 MCP Studio is the **central hub** for managing your entire MCP infrastructure.
-It provides both a **beautiful web interface** and a **powerful MCP server**, making it the ultimate tool for developers and users working with AI tools and MCP servers.
+It's a **dual-architecture platform** that provides both:

+1. **🌐 Web Dashboard** (FastAPI + React): Visual interface for browsing, testing, and managing MCP servers
+2. **⚡ MCP Server** (FastMCP 2.13.1): Provides 12 powerful tools to other MCP clients like Claude Desktop

+**Use it as:**
+- A standalone web application for MCP server management
+- An MCP server integrated into Claude Desktop or other MCP clients
+- Both simultaneously (web UI + MCP server tools)

 ### **Dual Architecture** 🏗️